flocto/The-Range/SETUP.md

 - Money (or cloud platform credits)

 ### **<span style="color:#ff5000"> Note: This guide does not cover how to set up individual challenges.
 It only covers how to set up the overall CTFd website.</span>**
+If you want to know how to set up individual challenges, refer to [this guide](DEPLOY.md).

 ---